The Shiva Baby Trailer Will Leave You Horny, Anxious & Craving A Bagel

 The thing is, Danielle doesn't really know what she wants.
 Her romantic feelings for her once-best friend Maya (Booksmart's Molly Gordon) were dismissed as a "phase," and on the cusp of graduation, she's looking into a scary void of adulthood with nothing to break her fall.
 A shiva is definitely not the place you want to be processing your coming-of-age woes, but hey, at least there's bagels.

-Co-starring Dianna Agron, Fred Melamed and Polly Walker, Shiva Baby will hit theaters and VOD on April 2.
+Co-starring Dianna Agron, Fred Melamed and Polly Draper, Shiva Baby will hit theaters and VOD on April 2.
 If awkward family dynamics, mountains of food, and an amount of Jewish anxiety that would make even Uncut Gems squirm sounds like your thing, check out the full trailer below: